 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan. [help] No. 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge. [help] Very minor amounts of sediments and fuel/lubricants from heavy machinery could discharge into the dewatered canal.
 These sediments and wastes could be transported by irrigation water once irrigation season commences in spring.
-Best Management Practices will be used to contain all waste materials.
-Although possible, this is very unlikely due to the design of the road and construction methodology. - b.
-Ground Water: - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
-If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
-Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. [help] No. 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] None.
+Best Management Practices will be used to contain all waste materials. b.
+Ground Water: